john123zerg/Mujoco_high_jump_simulator/README.md

 # 4. How to Test

-1. Download the model files from the models folder
+1. Download the model files from the models folder if you want the full files (The final models are already in the repository)

     https://drive.google.com/file/d/1e43kluy7EnhDWN1LeRMWMxoJAoGZUYT-/view?usp=sharing